jason-a-phillips/scalable-site-miner/README.md

 2. Add features to clean up stale, useless data like disabled worker records.
 3. Add code to auto-grow worker services from within the Node.js controller itself.
 4. Containerize these services within Docker.
+5. Insert an API in front of the database.
+6. Create a simple React JS application to view the data in interesting ways.